Charlotte of Belgium: Departure from Mexico

 In January 1866, Emperor Napoleon III, influenced by French public hostility to the Mexican expedition, decided to begin the withdrawal of his troops supporting the Imperial cause in Mexico.
 This strategic pullback was a potentially fatal blow to the infant Mexican monarchy; at the end of the withdrawal of the French expeditionary force, Maximilian would only have the support of a small force of imperial Mexican soldiers and a contingent of Belgian and Austrian volunteers, which were easily outnumbered by rebel forces.
 The announcement of the French withdrawal encouraged the Belgian legation to leave the country.
 In a desperate attempt to save her husband's throne, Charlotte resolved to personally persuade Napoleon III to reconsider his decision.
 On 9 July 1866, Charlotte, with Maximilian's concurrence, set sail for Europe from the port of Veracruz upon the transatlantic ocean liner Impératrice Eugénie.
 She was accompanied by Martín del Castillo y Cos, Minister of Foreign Affairs, and her two adoptive sons, the Princes of Iturbide.

 Subsequently, a rumor circulated that Charlotte, shortly before her trip to Europe, had become pregnant by her aide-de-camp Alfred van der Smissen and had given birth to a son in early 1867.
 The feasibility of this rumor is uncertain.
 (Note: The proponents of this view pointed to a child born in Brussels on 23 January 1867 and declared of unknown parentage as Charlotte's illegitimate child, but this date of birth did not coincide with Charlotte's presence in Brussels (she had been confined to Miramare since October 1866 where she stayed until July 1867).
 This son would become the future French general Maxime Weygand.
-As an adult, Weygand did indeed share a certain physical resemblance to Alfred van der Smissen, which some took as evidence of Charlotte and van der Smissen's affair.
+As an adult, Weygand did indeed share a certain physical resemblance to Alfred van der Smissen, which some took as evidence of Empress Charlotte and van der Smissen's affair.
 This theory was disproved by Dominique Paoli and presented in a television program by Alain Decaux.
 Historian André Castelot, revealed that King Leopold III of Belgium had personally confirmed to him that "Weygand is the son of van der Smissen".
 King Leopold II of Belgium (for whom van der Smissen would later become aide-de-camp) provided protection for the child from a distance, providing funds which enabled him to be adopted by a family in Nimal, and then by the French Weygand family.
 Paoli claimed to have found evidence that Maxime Weygand was the illegitimate child of Alfred van der Smissen and Princess Melanie Marie von Metternich-Winneburg zu Beilstein, Charlotte's lady-in-waiting and daughter of Austrian diplomat and politician Prince Klemens von Metternich.
 Paoli further claimed that Weygand had been born in mid-1865, not January 1867 as is generally claimed.)